Fix "Avoid Chaining Critical Requests" in Lighthouse

 The download priority is determined by the browser itself.
 The browser follows a set of rules to determine the priority of each asset.
 Which elements ultimately receive the highest priority depends on the structure of the page.
 The elements that your browser thinks are necessary for the first rendering of the page are given the highest priority.

 Your browser initially makes an educated guess at which elements are most important.
-Generally speaking, the download priority works like this: HTML always takes the highest priority, then Style sheets, synchronous JavaScript, Fonts, Ajax Requests, images at the top of the page, images later on the page, and then asynchronous JavaScripts.
+Generally speaking, the download priority works like this: HTML always takes the highest priority, then stylesheets, synchronous JavaScript, fonts, AJAX requests, images at the top of the page, images later on the page, and then asynchronous JavaScript.

-You can see for yourself which sources are given high priority on your page.
-Open the dev-console with Ctrl + Shift + J. Navigate to the network tab, right click on the column names and select 'Priority'
+You can see which resources are given high priority on your page.
+Open DevTools with Ctrl+Shift+J. Navigate to the Network tab, right-click on the column names and select 'Priority'.

-How does the critical Request Chain affect the page load time?
+How does the critical request chain affect page load time?

-When loading a page, a browser starts in 'display blocking' mode.
-In this mode, the most important sources are downloaded with high priority.
+When loading a page, a browser starts in "display blocking" mode.
+In this mode, the most important resources are downloaded with high priority.
 Those are the critical resources.

 A browser will not (fully) start rendering the page until all critical resources have been downloaded.
 So any critical resource can block the first rendering of a page.